-It’s exciting for any home seller when their Realtor calls and says that an offer to buy has been made on their property.
+It’s exciting for any Waterloo Region home seller when their real estate agent calls and says that an offer to buy has been made on their property.
 What’s not as exciting is when the sellers actually get to view said offer and it turns out to be almost the last thing they wanted; a low ball offer.
 But it’s an offer nevertheless and it has to be dealt with and responded to.
-So if a low ball offer comes your way how should you react and what should you so?
+So if a low ball offer comes your way how should you react and what should you do?
 Here are some tips from ‘the battlefield’:

 Why Do People Make Low Ball Offers in the First Place?

 A potential buyer may have made a lower than desired offer for a number of reasons, and not just because they are ‘cheap.’
 These could include:

 • They like the home but they just do not see the value that you see

 • They are planning to move in to your neighbourhood from out of the area and where they are coming from homes comparable to yours simply cost less

 • They are badly advised first-time buyers whose well meaning family and friends told them to start low so they did.

 • They are trying to feel out just how eager you really are to sell

 Often a home seller’s gut reaction to a low-ball offer is to be insulted and angry.
 But take a few minutes to calm down and think.
 Why?
 Because there are ways that sometimes even the silliest low ball offer eventually becomes that great deal you were looking for all along.

 It wasn’t an easy decision to sell your home.
 You spent endless hours weighing up the pros and cons of moving on before deciding it was a must.
 You then spent lots of time and more than a few dollars to stage and prepare your home for sale.
 Then you receive what appears to be an insultingly low offer.
 No wonder your gut reaction may be to get angry.